-During law school, Kate interned for the Honorable Joel Schneider, United States Magistrate Judge for the District of New Jersey, and completed a five month co-op with Comcast in Philadelphia, Pennsylvania.
+During law school, Kate interned for the Honorable Joel Schneider, United States Magistrate Judge for the District of New Jersey, and completed a five-month co-op with Comcast in Philadelphia, Pennsylvania.
 She was a member of the Drexel Law Review and also contributed over 100 pro bono hours to the Philadelphia Volunteer Lawyers for the Arts.

 Prior to attending law school, Kate worked as a Media Licensing Coordinator in the Business and Legal Affairs Department of MTV Networks where she negotiated third-party licensing agreements on behalf of MTV, VH1, and Comedy Central.
-She also has extensive experience licensing music for placement in television and movies.
+She also has extensive experience in licensing music for placement in television and movies.

-- Represented IT company in litigation involving claims for misappropriation of trade secrets and confidential information
+- Represented IT company in litigation involving claims for misappropriation of trade secrets and confidential information.

-- Represented Fortune 500 telecommunications company in litigation involving claims for tortious interference, unfair competition, misappropriation of trade secrets and violations of antitrust laws
+- Represented Fortune 500 telecommunications company in litigation involving claims for tortious interference, unfair competition, misappropriation of trade secrets and violations of antitrust laws.

-Professional And Community Involvement
+Professional and Community Involvement

 - Mock Trial Coach for Bishop Eustace High School (2014-2015)